Lorenzo Charles

 Lorenzo Emile Charles (November 25, 1963 – June 27, 2011) was an American college and professional basketball player.
-A native of Brooklyn, New York, Charles played basketball for North Carolina State University and scored the game-winning points in the championship game of the 1983 NCAA Division I men's basketball tournament.
-He played briefly in the National Basketball Association and for several professional teams in Europe.
+A native of Brooklyn, New York, Charles played collegiately for the NC State Wolfpack and scored the game-winning points in the championship game of the 1983 NCAA Division I men's basketball tournament.
+He played briefly in the National Basketball Association (NBA) and for several professional teams in Europe.
 Charles died in a bus accident on June 27, 2011, at age 47.

 Biography

 Lorenzo Charles was born in Brooklyn, New York to Panamanian immigrants.
 He was a 1981 graduate of Brooklyn Technical High School and played college basketball at North Carolina State University in Raleigh.
-During his sophomore season with the Wolfpack, Charles scored the game-winning set-back dunk off an airball shot Dereck Whittenburg in the final seconds of the championship game of the 1983 NCAA Tournament.
+During his sophomore season with the Wolfpack, Charles scored the game-winning put-back dunk off an airball shot by Dereck Whittenburg in the final seconds of the championship game of the 1983 NCAA Tournament.
 The basket broke a 52–52 tie at The Pit in Albuquerque, New Mexico, as NC State scored the last eight points to defeat the top-ranked and heavily favored Houston Cougars, led by Hakeem "The Dream" Olajuwon, Clyde "The Glide" Drexler and the rest of Phi Slama Jama.